 Msg 544, Level 16, State 1, Line 2

-Cannot insert explicit value for identity column in table 'Customer' when IDENTITY_INSERT is set to OFF.
+Cannot insert explicit value for identity column in table 'Customer' when it is set to OFF.

-From the above screenshot, you can observe that it is throwing an error saying: Cannot insert explicit value for identity column in table ‘Customer’ when IDENTITY_INSERT is set OFF.
-It is because any Column using an IDENTITY property will start based on the starting position and automatically increments based on increment value for each row inserted into the table.
+From the above screenshot, you can observe that it is throwing an error saying: Cannot insert explicit value for identity column in table ‘Customer’ when SQL IDENTITY_INSERT is set OFF.
+It is because any Column using an IDENTITY property will start based on the starting position and automatically increment based on the increment value for each row inserted into the table.

-Let us see, What will happen when we insert remaining values apart from the identity column (customer key) in SQL Server.
+Let us see, What will happen when we insert the remaining values apart from the identity column (customer key) in Server.

 Messages